 Experiments

-Small 2D platformer prototype written in C with raylib and compiled to WebAssembly via emscripten.
-Source lives in a separate game-development repository; only the build artifact is shipped to this site.
+Rigid body physics simulation — drive a car around an arena.
+Written in C with raylib, compiled to WebAssembly via emscripten.
+Source lives in a separate game-development directory; only the build artifact is shipped to this site.

 Why publish unfinished work